Lucinda Musgrave: Early life in the US

-Jeanie Lucinda Field was born on 9 October 1833 in Massachusetts, probably in a family home in Stockbridge She was still a two-year-old when her mother, Jane Lucinda (nee Hopkins), died of consumption in January 1836. and she and two siblings would be raised by a nanny until her father, David Dudley Field II (1805–1894), married his second wife, Harriet Davidson, in 1841.
+Jeanie Lucinda Field was born on 9 October 1833 in Massachusetts, probably in a family home in Stockbridge She was still a two-year-old when her mother, Jane Lucinda (née Hopkins), died of consumption in January 1836. and she and two siblings would be raised by a nanny until her father, David Dudley Field II (1805–1894), married his second wife, Harriet Davidson, in 1841.
 Her father was a lawyer who would later achieve national distinction as a reformer and briefly represent New York in the US House of Representatives as a Democrat.
 Through him and other family members, from an early age Jeanie would meet leading figures in American law, politics and other fields.
-For example, in August 1850, when she was 16, she accompanied the Moby-Dick author Herman Melville and fellow writers Nathaniel Hawthorne and Oliver Wendell Holmes Sr. on a hike and picnic up Monument Mountain in Massachusetts, then joined them for dinner at her father’s summer home in Stockbridge in the evening.
+For example, in August 1850, when she was 16, she accompanied the Moby-Dick author Herman Melville and fellow writers Nathaniel Hawthorne and Oliver Wendell Holmes Sr. on a hike and picnic up Monument Mountain in Massachusetts, then joined them for dinner at her father's summer home in Stockbridge in the evening.
 The 1855 New York State Census shows her living in New York City with her father, her step-mother, and her elder brother, Dudley, along with six house servants.